rylenko/se/README.md

 You can also repeat a key by pressing `<number><key>`.
 For example, `5n` will create 5 lines below the cursor.

-Insert mode keys:
+Inserting mode keys:

 - `Esc` - switch to normal mode.
 - `Backspace` - delete character before cursor.
 - `Enter` - break line.
 - Otherwise, if character is printable, the character is inserted.

-Search mode keys:
+Searching mode keys:

 - `Esc` - switch to normal mode.
 - `Backspace` - delete last character in search query.